open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 ## Thread sampling

-Thread sampling can be enabled by the custom plugin.
-Plugin is responsible for parsing dense, data format and exporting it in the appropriate format.
+You can enable thread sampling using the custom plugin, which can parse dense thread sampling data and export it.

 ### How does the thread sampler work?